 Nowadays, Plaid is a pioneer in the banking and FinTech spheres seamlessly connecting financial institutions all around the world with FinTech solutions.
-In addition to acting as a financial data aggregator as it was designed around 10 years ago, it has grown into a product company, offering a variety of services and solutions to the customers.
+In addition to acting as a financial data aggregator as it was designed around 10 years ago, it has grown into a product company, offering a variety of services and solutions to customers.

 Plaid integrations advocate for faster innovation as you don’t have to spend additional time and money writing the needed lines of code from scratch.
 Also, it brings increased revenue to the company or startup, due to the improvement of user experience.
-I guess everyone would agree that instant transactions and connections to bank accounts mean a lot in our fast developing world.
-Plaid also helps the companies get detailed customer insights allowing them to provide relevant patterns and trends.
+I guess everyone would agree that instant transactions and connections to bank accounts mean a lot in our fast-developing world.
+Plaid also helps companies get detailed customer insights allowing them to provide relevant patterns and trends.
 Based on refined customer analytics, Plaid enables companies to create personalized offers increasing customer engagement with the financial products of the company.
-All this should leave no doubts to you whether to connect to Plaid or not.
+All this should leave no doubt to you whether to connect to Plaid or not.

 Moreover, if you seek a trustworthy partner in cost-effective solution development, mind the one creating this read for you.
-Our expertise speaks better than the words and you can easily prove it by clicking here and getting in contact with our team.
+Our expertise speaks better than words and you can easily prove it by clicking here and getting in contact with our team.